 - 1.5.5 If the Chairman does not or refuses to call an Extra Ordinary meeting of the Council within seven days of having been requested in writing to do so by two members, any two members may convene an Extra Ordinary meeting of the Council. - 1.5.6 The public notice giving the time, location and agenda for the Extraordinary meeting must be signed by the Proper Officer (Clerk to the Council). - 1.5.7 No other business will be considered at the Extraordinary meeting. - 1.5.8 The Annual Parish meeting must be held between 1st March and 1st June and not before 6pm.
 This meeting is called by the Chair and public notice must be given 7 clear days before the meeting.
-The Parish Council will hold its meeting in April once a year where the Council will report to local residents, through the Lead Members on their the Council's activities during the past year (other than in an election year).
-This is not an Ordinary meeting of the Council and no Council business will be transacted at that time. - 1.5.9 All meetings will be recorded, and an audio file put on the Council Website, where it will remain for a period of 6 months after the date of the meeting.
+The Parish Council will hold its meeting in April once a year where the Council will report to local residents, through the Lead Members on the Council's activities during the past year (other than in an election year).
+This is not an Ordinary meeting of the Council and no Council business will be transacted at that time. - 1.5.9 All meetings will be recorded, and an audio file will be uploaded to the Council Website and will remain available for a period of 6 months from the date of the meeting.
+Part II (confidential) meetings will also be recorded by the Clerk solely for the purpose of preparing the minutes.
+These recordings will be deleted once the minutes are approved and will not be shared publicly.